venpopov/ltmTimeBenefit/quarto/reference/serial_recall.md

 * `gain`: The gain parameter for the recall probability function.
 * `rate`: The rate at which resources are recovered.
 * `r_max`: The maximum amount of resources.
+* `lambda`: The exponent converting resources to strength.
+* `growth`: The growth function for resource recovery.
+Either 'linear' or 'asy'.

 ## Details